Euro International school shooting: Background

 Eighth-grade student Akash Yadav had gotten into a fight with Tyagi, but it was resolved by school authorities.
-The school had organised sports day on 9 December 2007 and Yadav, along with his friend, planned to shoot Tyagi, but their plan failed as Tyagi went home earlier than they expected him to.
+According to Yadav's family, Tyagi had bullied Yadav's girlfriend, once grabbing her hand against her will.
+The school had organised sports day on 9 December 2007 and Yadav, along with his friend, planned to shoot Tyagi, but their plan failed as Tyagi went home early.
 Yadav instead decided to shoot Tyagi on Tuesday as Monday was a holiday.
-On 11 December, Yadav stole his father's gun, that was left unlocked, and hid it in the school washroom under a toilet seat.
-At the time of dispersal in the afternoon, Tyagi was going to his bus room when Yadav called out to him from behind.
-Tyagi's leg got stuck in the stair's grill while Yadav approached him and fired three times, killing Tyagi.
-Yadav then requested his friend Vikas Yadav to fire.
-Yadav missed.